 2. Build Cross-Grade Mentorship and Leadership

-3. Promote Core Values Through Action
+3. Promote the Student Created Core Values Through Action

-4. Cultivate Healthy Competition and School Spirit
+4. Promote Healthy Competition and School Spirit

 5. Preserve and Grow Student-Created Legacy